monek-ltd/Monek.Checkout.SDK/README.md

 - ? **ES Module** ? `import Monek`
 - ??
 All iframes must be served via HTTPS for Apple Pay support
 - ??
 Recommended to host via **S3 + CloudFront**

 ---
+### Security notes

+Iframes are sandboxed.
+For postMessage + Apple Pay to work, we allow allow-scripts allow-same-origin.
+Lock messaging by verifying event.origin and by passing parentOrigin into the iframe URL (we do both).

+Always serve over HTTPS (required for Apple Pay).

+---